JakeIVS/JakeIVS/README.md

 # Hi there, I'm Jacob!

 Previously a Chemist with a Bachelor's Degree from Colorado State University, I am now an aspiring Software Engineer and Full-Stack Developer.
 I'm always open to collaborate on projects and learn new technologies!
-When I'm not coding, you'll find me at 5280 feet above sea level ([playing drums at Ball Arena](https://www.denverpost.com/2023/01/15/celly-squad-avalanche-avs-games-drumline-nuggets-band/)) or higher (rock climbing) or sometimes lower (scuba diving).
+When I'm not coding, you'll find me at 5280 feet above sea level (drumming at Ball Arena) or higher (rock climbing) or sometimes lower (scuba diving).

 ## Software Engineer